overwolf/overwolf.github.io/docs/api/overwolf-windows.md

   "window_id": "Window_Extension_mhlpbbigoglahfnkpekoamfknlnaneebgodenaam"
 }
 ```
+Note: When restoring a minimized/maximized window, it restores the window to the previous size/position.

 ## restore(windowName, callback)
 #### Version added: 0.78

-> Restores a minimized/hidden window.
+> Restores a minimized/maximize/hidden window.

 Parameter           | Type       | Description                                                                                    |
 --------------------| -----------| -----------------------------------------------------------------------------------------------|